10 Food Container Hacks You Probably Didn’t Know About

 Tic Tac containers: Practice portion control

-Care to eat eight orange Tic Tacs at once?
-We get it.
-But for moments when you’re inclined to practice self-restraint (kudos to you), make use of the crater on the underside of the lid, which nicely holds exactly one Tic Tac.
+Make use of the crater on the underside of the lid, which nicely holds exactly one Tic Tac.
 Turn the container upside down, give it a little shake, and slowly open the lid while tilting the box horizontally so the other mints don’t fall out.
 One Tic Tac will be awaiting you in its designated spot.

-Soda can: Tab holds straw
+Soda can: Hold a straw in place